turingschool/curriculum-site/module3/lessons/consuming_an_api_ruby.md

 Let's take a closer look at what we're doing:

 1. We grab the artist's name from the query parameter and save it as a variable
 2. We set up a Faraday connection.
 What does this do?
 Does this make a network request?
-Check out the documentation if you're not sure.
+Check out the documentation if you're not sure, and revisit the paragraph before the above example.
 3. We add headers to this Faraday connection, and the headers exist as key/value pairs.
 The documentation asks clients to pass an `Authorization` key with the API key as the value.
 4. We make a get request!
 Here is where we indicate the path of the endpoint we want (`"/v1/search"`) and add the query parameter.
 There are a couple different ways to add query parameters, so we have 2 different options shown here.